SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/schedule-searches-webhook-connections.md

    ![itemized alert.png](/img/connection-and-integration/itemized-alert.png)

-1. For all configuration options, see [Schedule a Search] (../../../Visualizations-and-Alerts/Alerts/Scheduled-Searches/Schedule_a_Search.md).
+1. For all configuration options, see [Schedule a Search](../../../alerts/scheduled-searches/schedule-search.md).
 1. **Alert Type**.
 Select **Webhook**.
 1. Select a **Webhook** from the **Connection** list.